 - Water wasabi plants frequently.

-- Mulch around the wasabi plants because this will retain soil moisture.
+- Mulch should be used around the wasabi plants because this will retain soil moisture.

 - Prune back any wilted or unsightly leaves or stems on the plant.